 and many more

 to perform in the Glocke, the Cathedral, the soccer stadium and many locations more all over Bremen.
+For students who were dependent on funding as a result of material or social disadvantage, Otto Sauter established a scholarship program.

 In October 1994 Otto Sauter founded the International Trumpet-Academy Bremen, Germany.
 It was a unique education model for highly talented trumpet students from all over the world.
 International renowned universities like the Royal Academy of Music London, GB and the Toho Gakuen school of Music, Toyko, Japan regularly sent students to the International Trumpet Academy Bremen.
 Here, Otto Sauter brought together specialists from the leading Orchestras and universities of the world and developed with them an education program corresponding to the needs of the new generation of musicians of the 21.
 Century.
 They built up a curriculum in university style, based on the positive experiences of the professors in their fields and the different educational systems of the leading universities.